stormizinhu/megaman-x-lifebar-custom-widget-stream-elements/README.md

 - Automatically resets and "revives" when HP hits zero.
 - Fully customizable: colors, layout (horizontal/vertical), HP values, thresholds, sound files, fonts, messages, and more.
 - Sends live chat messages with user actions and remaining HP.
+- Vertical or Horizontal Diplay.
+- From 0 to 32 hp, it changes it's size to fit the lifebar.

 ---